-added, predicting townspeople are "going to start seeing some construction" in the area in the construction" in the area in the near future.
+added, predicting townspeople are "going to start seeing some construction" in the area in the near future.

-Manning would not identify any of the purchasers of the five conveyed parcels, or provide any Information on the "entities" trying ic complete purchases of the other parcels.
-On Monday morning, the Lakeville Assessor's Office had no record of any related deed transfer filings being made.

-He did hear some of the proposed redevelopment plans,
+Manning would not identify any of the purchasers of the five conveyed parcels, or provide any linformation on the "entities" trying to complete purchases of the other parcels.
+On Monday morning, the Lakeville Assessor's Office had Lakeville Assessor's Ource had no record of any related deed transfer filings being made.
+He did hear some of the pro-posed redevelopment plans, and he expressed some confidence that the town will some see "a commercial boom to what's been a stagnant area for a few years" if those ideas are quickly come to fruition.

-and he expressed some confidence that the town will soon see "a commercial boom to their purchases, Manning esid.
-Local businessman Derek a few years" if those ideas can Maksy made the rounds of town what's been a stagnant area for a few years' if those ideas can quickly come to fruition.
-He recalled the 2002 auction in which his firm auctioned off the hospital ste for the state Attorney General's Office and surplus land bureau.
+He recalled the 2002 auction in which his firm suctioned off the hospital stef or the state Attorney General's Office and surplus land burean.
+National Development bought the property, and had big plans for radeveloping the eight particular of the supplus and burean.
 National Development bought the property, and had big plans for a supermarket and shopping center there that never came to pass.
-Seventeen years later, affock of new investors showed up for the August auction, ready to try again.
+Seventeen years land to year, affects of new investors showed up for the August auction, read to Selecture Chair.